opensearch-project/documentation-website/_search-plugins/ltr/core-concepts.md

 ## What is LTR?

-Learning to rank (LTR) applies ML to search relevance ranking.
+Learning to Rank (LTR) applies ML to search relevance ranking.
 This differs from other classic ML problems, such as the following:

 - **Regression**: The goal is to predict a variable, such as stock price, as a function of known information, such as number of employees or revenue.
 The output is a direct prediction.
 - **Classification**: The goal is to categorize an entity into predefined classes, for example, profitable or not profitable.
 The output is a category.